MChaudhry9/Towers-of-Hanoi_Frontend_GUI/README.md

 ## Features

 - **Reset button** that allows the user to reset the game.
-- **Algorithm button** that the user can click when they resign, in this case, the game is solved for them and shows a step-by-step answer.
+- **Algorithm Solver button** that the user can click when they resign, in this case, the game is solved for them and shows a step-by-step answer.
 - **Update button** where the user can enter a new number of disks they want to play with.
 - Graphical user interface (GUI) for user-friendly interaction.
 - Visual representation of the towers and disks.